Within the Supplement Education Model, Educational Contexts answer a simple question: What health topic is this information about?

 This section is also not a medical diagnosis or treatment guide.
 A health topic may provide useful educational context, but it should not be confused with medical advice or a personalized recommendation.

-How Educational Contexts work with related concepts
+How Educational Contexts work with the other dimensions

 For example, a digestive health topic may connect to supplement categories such as probiotics or enzymes, ingredients such as specific probiotic organisms or digestive enzymes, formulation structures such as multi-strain probiotic formulas, delivery formats such as capsules or powders, and routine contexts such as daily microbiome support or meal-time digestive support.